 B: Less than significant impact.
-The proposed parcel division would not cause any impact to police service capacity.
-The eventual residential construction of the resultant parcels would cause a minor increase in the need for police services.
+The proposed project would not cause any impact to police service capacity.
+The proposed residential construction would cause a minor increase in the need for police services.
 Policing services in the project area are provided through the Paradise Police Department.
 The Town has capacity to provide police services to a much larger population than currently resides in Paradise due to the Camp Fire.
-The project, being a relatively small and rural development, would not cause an increased demand for police services.
+The project, being a relatively small development, would not cause an increased demand for police services.
 Impacts to police protection from the project would be less than significant.

 C: Less than significant impact.
-No foreseeable impact on school services would result from the proposed parcel division.
-The eventual residential construction of the resultant parcels would cause a minor increase in the need for school services.
-However, Impact fees paid to the Paradise Unified School District would be required for new construction on the resultant parcels.
+The residential construction could cause a minor increase in the need for school services.
+However, Impact fees paid to the Paradise Unified School District would be required for new construction.
 These fees would offset any possible impacts.
 Impacts to school services from the proposed project would be less than significant.

 D, E: Less than significant impact.
-The Proposed parcel division would have no effect on public facilities, roads, or other government services.
-The eventual residential construction of the resultant parcels would result in a minor increase in government service use and road maintenance.
-However, the parcels currently have an approved septic capacity for a three (3) bedroom residence each, meaning impacts from construction would be minor.
-Additionally, The Town public infrastructure and government services, including roads, have the capacity to serve a much larger population than currently resides in Paradise.
+While the residential construction would result in a minor increase in government service use and road maintenance, the Town public infrastructure and government services, including roads, have the capacity to serve a much larger population than currently resides in Paradise.
 The project site is located within the Town of Paradise and is currently served by the Paradise Fire Department and Paradise Police Department.
-No new facilities, increases to service area, or other impacts to city services would be required to accommodate the proposed project.
+No new facilities, increases to service area, or other impacts to town services would be required to accommodate the proposed project.
 Impacts of the project would be less than significant.